unytics/catalog_builder/catalogs/dbt_1.8__models_only/README.md

 It is an improvement over the original dbt docs for business people as:

 - only models are shown in the documentation (and not sources, etc).
 That reduce visual noise.
-- `README.md` file located in models folders will be rendered on the website.
+- `README.md` files located in models folder and subfolders will be rendered on the website.
 It becomes super-easy to document categories of models.

 The rest of the document presents how to build and serve the documentation.

 ## Generate dbt artefacts files

-This example will use dbt artifact files as input for creating `assets.parquet` file and then for generating the website.
+We will use dbt artifact files as input for creating `assets.jsonl` file and then for generating the website.

 Create these artefacts files by running from your dbt folder: